Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 • Piparkook - Estonian gingerbread, usually heart-shaped.
 Kids decorate them at the workshops.

-• Kohuke - Estonian curd snacks, like sweet cottage-cheese-on-the-go.
+• Kohuke - sweet curd snacks, like cottage-cheese-on-the-go.

-• Mulled berry juice for kids (made with cranberry and lingonberry) - the Estonian alternative to mulled wine.
+• Mulled berry juice for kids (cranberry and lingonberry) - the Estonian alternative to mulled wine.

 Where to Stay